 HABITAT: Tide pools and shallow waters associated with coral reefs

 DIET: Bottom-dwelling invertebrates such as worms, shrimp and shellfish

-ON EXHIBIT: Shark Island in Ocean Journey
+ON EXHIBIT: Stingray Bay in Ocean Journey

 Epaulette sharks have nocturnal habits and frequent shallow water on coral reefs or in tidal pools.
 Like other sharks, female epaulette sharks do not provide care for their young.
 Epaulette sharks lay two to three eggs per week in tough, leathery egg cases.
 In approximately 130 days, the young sharks hatch.
 They are totally independent and ready to fend for themselves.
 Rather than swim, epaulette sharks "walk" by wriggling their bodies and pushing with their paired fins.